Guest article by Yuki Cheung

 Please Takedown Posters Once You’ve Found Your Dog

 This really helps the next pet in need to get the attention they deserve.
 Yes, when you find your pooch you will be tired and relieved with no care in the world – but please be responsible and clean up the neighborhood that has so gracefully helped you in your search.

-As new dog owners, we were absolutely floored with the amount of help and support we’ve received from friends and strangers alike.
-Interestingly, strangers were much more likely to help than non dog-owning friends.
+As new dog owners, we were absolutely floored by the amount of help and support we’ve received from friends and strangers alike.
+Interestingly, strangers were much more likely to help than non-dog-owning friends.
 It is imperative to get as much help as possible immediately, as you may not have many days if it’s the dead of Canadian winter or if there is dangerous wildlife nearby.
 For us, we were located near the edge of the city and there was apparently a pack of 20 coyotes nearby, so every night counted.
-The below is a list of Facebook groups and organizations that were incredibly helpful to us in Markham, Ontario.
+Below is a list of Facebook groups and organizations that were incredibly helpful to us in Markham, Ontario.
 If you’re located elsewhere, search on Facebook or Google for similar groups in your city:

 - Helping Lost Pets This group also have a corresponding Facebook group.
 They are the group the City of Toronto and the Toronto Humane Society refer to on their Lost and Found Pets pages.
 Once you submit a lost pet listing, they will review it and post it up on their Facebook page to get the word out.
 They also list found pets so be sure to take a look.

 - Ontario SPCA and Humane Society (call 1-888-668-7722 ext.
 319) Be sure to alert the nearby shelters to ensure they are on the lookout for your pup.
 Many dogs found are sent to the shelters so you want to make sure they have yours on file.